quaid/docs/centos/content.md

 In order to run a container with systemd, you will need to use the `--privileged` option mentioned earlier, as well as mounting the cgroups volumes from the host.
-Below is an example command which will run the systemd enabled httpd container created earlier.
+Below is an example command that will run the systemd enabled httpd container created earlier.

     docker run --privileged -ti -v /sys/fs/cgroup:/sys/fs/cgroup:ro -p 80:80 local/c7-systemd-httpd